Multiplicity Estimates: a Morse-theoretic approach: Milnor fibers and Multiplicities

 We note that under the generic assumption that $e$ does not belong to the span of $\vell$, the maps $e:\las(x)\to\C$ are flat.
 As usual we denote by $\las(x)_\e:=\las(x)\cap e^{-1}(\e)$ the corresponding fibers.

 \begin{Def} For $k=1,\ldots,\dim_\C X_0+1$, we define the $k$-th \emph{polar variety} of $X$, denoted $\pv(X)$, as follows

+where $\clo$ denotes analytic closure.
 In a neighborhood of $x$ where all fibers $X_\e,\e\neq0$ are smooth, this may be stated as follows: we define $\pv(X)$ as the locus where $\d\ell_1,\ldots,\d\ell_k$ are linearly dependent on the tangent space of the fiber $X_\e$ for $\e\neq0$, and complete this to a flat family over $e=0$.

 For any $\e$, we denote by $\pv(X)_\e$ the analytic cycle in $\C^N\times\{\e\}$ as defined in section~\secref{sec:cycles}. \end{Def}